 A: I think that it’s super important to say, “Thank you!” to everyone who has downloaded the Quantum Development Kit to date.
 The feedback has been awesome, and we want to keep it coming.
-We have a dedicated site for feedback, at https://quantum.uservoice.com.
-The February release tackled the top five upvoted issues on that site.
+The February release tackled the top five upvoted issues on our Quantum Uservoice site.
 So, we’re listening and we want to help people enter the world of quantum and begin to build quantum apps and algorithms.
 We’re here to help, so please continue to download and share your experiences and feedback with us.

 The second thing I want to encourage people to do is grab those open source libraries and contribute back because this is about much more than just Microsoft’s quantum program; this is about a broad quantum community that Microsoft is fostering.
 The interaction that we have in that open source code base and the ability to build on top of each other’s ideas is super important to us and we look forward to ongoing engagement with the community there.

 You can follow Jeff Henshaw @Dingo.

 Other questions?
 Let us know in the comments.

 Stay up to date with the Microsoft Quantum newsletter